diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

 ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image16.PNG)

-There is a container image to build for the *Azure Voting App* (the other container is prebuilt).
+There is a container image (frontend) to build for the *Azure Voting App* (the backend container is prebuilt).
 This image is built using the Dockerfile located in the *azure-vote*:

 You need two Docker steps for create the image, one to build the image, and one to push the image into the Azure Container Registry.
 1. To add a step in the build workflow, click **+ Add build step** and select **Docker**.